Edna Iturralde: Growth as an author and communicator

-Influence on Literature in Ecuador and Beyond
+Influence on literature in Ecuador and beyond

 In 2006 Edna founded and became the first president of the Ecuadorean affiliate of the Latin-American Academy of Children and Young Adults Literature.
 She was its president until 2012.
 The literary congresses she organized in Ecuador served to draw international attention and appreciation of Ecuadorean children and young adults literature.

 Edna has forcefully contributed to promoting reading and raising appreciation of children and young adult literature in Ecuador.
 The Hoy en la Educación Foundation named its annual literary contest after her.
 She only asked it give its award to new, unpublished authors of children and young adult literature, since she wanted to encourage them.
 She has presented and discussed her literature in hundreds of visits to schools and dozens of radio, television, newspaper and magazine interviews.
 Her literature has become part of the curriculum of Children's Literature studies at several Ecuadorian universities such as Universidad Tecnica Particular de Loja (UTPL) Pontificia Universidad Católica del Ecuador (PUCE), Universidad de Cuenca Ecuador, Universidad Técnica de Machala, Universidad Central del Ecuador, Universidad Andina Simón Bolívar, Universidad Tecnológica del Equinoccial (UTE).
 Her books have been used as the basis for plays, ballets.
 The National Symphony Orchestra commissioned an orchestral piece based on one of her books, Los hijos de la Guacamaya.
 Her numerous awards (e.g. 2013 Woman of the Year for Literature; 2014 Manuela Saenz Libertadora del Libertador Gold Medal; 2010 Silver Rose Award for the Woman of the Year; 2007 Essential Women in Ecuador) have enormously raised the awareness in Ecuador of the beneficial role of literature for the development of children and young adults.

 Dr. Jaime García Padrino, professor of Children's and Young Adult Literature at the Universidad Complutense de Madrid, has summarized Edna's contribution to children and young adult literature:

 “… Iturralde’s contribution to Children’s Literature and Young Adult Literature is today one of the most outstanding in Ecuador and, by extension, in Latin America.
 This is due to both the number of works she has published to date and the variety of themes about which she has written.
 Her historical and biographical books are notable for their solid documentation and rigorous accuracy.
 Above all, her writing is of high expressive quality.
 There is no doubt that Edna Iturralde has made a significant, diverse and substantial contribution to Spanish-American Children’s and Young Adult Literature.
 She has drawn conspicuous attention to Ecuador, highlighting through her literature its cultural contributions to the world.
 Due to her keen ability to see the world through their eyes, Iturralde has successfully reached children and young adults.
 Her works are contributing to the creating a new generation of readers who are sensitive, tolerant and caring human beings."

+In 2025 she was nominated for the Hans Christian Andersen Award as recognition for her works and their lasting contribution to children's literature, becoming the first ecuadorian woman to be nominated for this prize.